 Currently, Velocity operates wireless middle-mile facilities in the Hoopa Valley area.
 However, Velocity's existing infrastructure does not offer the level of services nor bandwidth required for Hunter to serve the HVBI project area.
 This is further supported by the fact that Velocity itself does not currently serve all the households on the Hoopa Valley Reservation.
 Hunter is unable to deliver last-mile service without building the middle-mile infrastructure.
-Therefore, Staff determined the middle-mile infrastructure is necessary to serve the proposed communities and thus eligible for CASF funding, pursuant to Pub.
-Util.
-Code § 281(f)(5)(B).
-The CASF-funded portion of the HVBI middle-mile fiber network shall be made available for wholesale access to other potential CASF grantees at reasonable rates and terms.
-These reasonable rates shall be at cost.
+Therefore, Staff determined the middle-mile infrastructure is necessary to serve the proposed communities and thus eligible for

-12 See Resolutions T-17418 and T-17690 approving funding from the CASF for Klamath River Rural Broadband Initiative Project.
+14 See Resolutions T-17418 and T-17690 approving funding from the CASF for Klamath River Rural Broadband Initiative Project.

-13 See Resolution T-17548 approving funding from the CASF for the Digital 299 Middle-Mile Broadband Project.
+15 See Resolution T-17548 approving funding from the CASF for the Digital 299 Middle-Mile Broadband Project.